simpleinjector/Documentation/source/lifetimes.rst

 This model has several interesting advantages over resolving from a `Scope`, as some other DI Containers require:

-* It simplifies the registration of delegates, as those delegates can directly resolve from the container, instead having to use a supplied scope.
+* It simplifies the registration of delegates, as those delegates can directly resolve from the container, instead of having to use a supplied scope.
-* It removes the distinction between resolving from the `Container` vs. a `Scope`, where resolving from the `Container` would cause instances to be cached indefinitely, and cause memory leaks, as what happens with some other DI Containers.
+* It removes the distinction between resolving from the `Container` vs. a `Scope`, where resolving from the `Container` would cause instances to be cached indefinitely, and cause memory leaks.
+This is what happens with some other DI Containers.
 * It simplifies resolving Scoped and Transient services from inside Singleton components, just by injecting the `Container` instance.
 Even inside the context of a Singleton class, the `Container` instance knows in which scope it is currently running.

 Even though this ambient model has advantages, there are scenarios where it doesn't work, which is when you need to run multiple isolated scopes within the same ambient context.
 Within ASP.NET and ASP.NET Core, each web request gets its own ambient context from the framework.
 This means that when you start a `Scope` that scope will be automatically isolated for that request.
 With desktop technologies, on the other hand, such as WinForms and WPF, all the forms and views you create run in the same ambient context.
 This disallows running each page or view in their own isolated bubble—Simple Injector will automatically nest all created scopes because of the existence of that single ambient context.
 An isolated bubble per form/view is required when you want each form/view to have its own instance of a scoped service.